beave/sagan/doc/source/configuration.rst

 dns-warnings
 ~~~~~~~~~~~~

-If Sagan receives a hostname rather than a IP address from a syslog server,  Sagan has the ability
+If Sagan receives a hostname rather than an IP address from a syslog server,  Sagan has the ability
 to do an "A record" lookup.
 If Sagan is unable to do a DNS lookup,  it will emit a DNS warning
 message.
-The ``dns-warnings`` options disables those warnings.
+The ``dns-warnings`` option disables those warnings.
 The ``source-lookup`` option must
 be enabled for this to have any effect.
 By default, this option is disabled.

 source-lookup